aliyahsmith-bradley/OurGreenPlace_SeniorCapstone/README.md

 ## Installation Instructions
 Our project is run utilizing Visual Studio.
 You must download the app and clone this git repository.
 Python and Flask must also be correctly installed.

-In the terminal of VS Code, type the following commands to create and activate the virtual environment, and install Flask:
+In the terminal of VS Code (Link: https://code.visualstudio.com/), type the following commands to create and activate the virtual environment, and install Flask:

   $ python -m venv venv